prathima1601/sales-analysis/README.md

 5. Profit by Month
 6. Sales by ShipMode
 7. Sales by Category
-8. Sales by SubCategory
+8. Sales by SubCategory.
 It also gives a region wise breakdown of all these charts on the map based on their location.